Reign2121/Reign2121/README.md

 😄 My academic root is management, so i have covered various domain of "Business".

-😄 I'm interested in Survival(churn) & Choice Model, Consumer Experience, Demand Forecasting!
+😄 I'm interested in Sequential Tasks

 🔥 I am summarizing what I have learned so far.